COVID-19 in B.C.: 1,006 new cases, hospitalizations reach another new record

 Another 1,006 people have tested positive for COVID-19 in B.C, health officials announced Thursday.

-Dr. Bonnie Henry and Health Minister Adrian revealed the latest positive test figures in an afternoon news conference, explaining the numbers were "preliminary" and would be updated after 3 p.m.
+Dr. Bonnie Henry and Health Minister Adrian shared the latest positive test figures in an afternoon news conference, revealing as well that the province has once again broken its record for coronavirus hospitalizations.

-Of the active cases in the province, 502 are in hospital, with 161 of those people requiring critical care.
-This marks a new record of hospitalizations, but the number of people in ICU decreased slightly from Wednesday's update.
+There are now 502 people battling COVID-19 in hospital, with 161 requiring critical care.

-The rolling weekly average number of daily case counts is now 954.

 The pair also announced four more people died, bringing the death toll since the start of the pandemic to 1,550.